ShengdingHu/OpenDelta/examples/examples_seq2seq/README.md

-# Apping OpenDelta to GLUE/SuperGLUE tasks using Seq2Seq Paradigm
+# Appling OpenDelta to GLUE/SuperGLUE tasks using Seq2Seq Paradigm

 ## install the repo